open-contracting/credere-backend/email_templates/README.md

 to be sent as part of that email.
 To update an existing CONTENT template you should edit it directly and then deploy the changes to the server.
-To create and use a new template you should create the HTML file, and then include the new template file name and subjects in English and Spanish in `email_utility.TEMPLATE_FILES`.
+To create and use a new template you should create the HTML file, and then include the new template file name and subjects in English and Spanish in `mail.TEMPLATE_FILES`.

 ## Parameters in templates